drodriguezol/foundations-of-data-science-activities/README.md

 A representative sample accurately reflects the characteristics of the population, ensuring that conclusions drawn from the sample are applicable to the entire population.

 Non-representative samples can lead to inaccurate conclusions and predictions, highlighting the importance of using appropriate sampling methods to minimize bias.

+# Probability Sampling Overview

+Probability sampling relies on random selection, ensuring every member of a population has an equal chance of being included in the sample.
+This method helps minimize bias and increases the reliability of findings, making it a cornerstone of sound statistical analysis.

+## Types of Probability Sampling

+- **Simple random sampling**: Every member of the population has an equal chance of selection.
+- **Stratified random sampling**: The population is divided into groups (strata), and members are randomly selected from each group.
+- **Cluster random sampling**: The population is divided into clusters, and all members of randomly selected clusters are included in the sample.
+- **Systematic random sampling**: Members of the population are put into an ordered sequence, and selection is done at regular intervals from a random starting point.

+## Advantages of Probability Sampling

+Probability sampling techniques help ensure that the sample accurately represents the population, leading to more valid and generalizable results.